Bee Network

-The Bee Network is an integrated transport network for Greater Manchester, comprising bus, tram, cycling and walking routes.
+The Bee Network is an integrated transport network in Greater Manchester, England.
+It comprises bus, tram, cycling and walking routes.
 Transport for Greater Manchester (TfGM) is expected to have commuter rail services joining the network in 2028.
 Initially unveiled in 2018, the project is aiming to create a London-style transport system, to encourage more people to take public transport instead of cars.

-The design of the network is inspired by the Greater Manchester symbol, the worker bee, with bus and tram liveries coloured yellow and black to represent this.
+Design

+The design of the network is based around the worker bee, which is the most well-known symbol representing the city and region; it was adopted during the Industrial Revolution.
+The facilities supporting the network also follow this design, similar to the adoption of London Red across almost all public transport services, following the nationalisation of the London General Omnibus Company in 1933.

 History

-Chris Boardman, the Greater Manchester Cycling and Walking Commissioner, published documents in 2017 setting out plans.
-The project would include 121 km of segregated cycling lanes, brand new electric buses, around 2900 km of new dedicated walking and cycling routes, 2,400 new road crossings and a new cycle hire scheme throughout the region.
+Chris Boardman, the Greater Manchester cycling and walking commissioner, published documents in 2017 setting out plans.
+The project would include 75 mi of segregated cycling lanes, brand new electric buses, around 1800 mi of new dedicated walking and cycling routes, 2,400 new road crossings and a new cycle hire scheme throughout the region.

-Following on from the GMCA's decision to bring in a bus franchising scheme under the Bus Services Act 2017 in March 2021, the Bee Network concept was expanded to cover all forms of public transport – tram, bus and commuter rail – as well as active travel.
+Following on from the Greater Manchester Combined Authority's decision to bring in a bus franchising scheme under the Bus Services Act 2017 in March 2021, the Bee Network concept was expanded to cover all forms of public transport – tram, bus and commuter rail – as well as active travel.
 The active travel component of the network was rebranded as the Bee Active Network.

-A cycle hire scheme launched in late 2021 using Beryl bikes.
+A cycle hire scheme was launched in late 2021, using Beryl bikes.